geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 [regularized Gauss-Newton step](https://en.wikipedia.org/wiki/Gauss%E2%80%93Newton_algorithm#Improved_versions)
 for increased stability.
 None of the sources I know for the Dogleg Algorithm mentions this, but Ceres does it to measurably improve the stability of the algorithm[^ceres-regularization].

-The regularization is performed in _scaled space_ and the regularized normal equations are:
+The regularization is performed in _scaled space_ such that the regularized normal equations are:

 $$
 (\widetilde{\boldsymbol{J}}^T \widetilde{\boldsymbol{J}} + \mu \boldsymbol{I}) \widetilde{\boldsymbol{p}}_{gn} = - \widetilde{\boldsymbol{J}}^T \boldsymbol{r} \label{normal-eqs-scaled-regularized} \tag{23}, \\